-Mr James Happs is a certificated Consultant Automotive Fire and Theft Investigation Engineer, with an MSc with distinction in Fire Investigation.
+Mr James Happs is a certificated Consultant Automotive Fire and Theft Investigation Engineer, with an MSc with distinction in Fire Investigation with GBB UK.

-James has over nine years experience, in determined the cause and origin of fire damage sustained to vehicles including cars, vans, HGVs, plant and farm equipment.
+James has over ten years experience, in determined the cause and origin of fire damage sustained to vehicles including cars, vans, HGVs, plant and farm equipment.

 As well as fire investigation, James’ expertise covers mechanical failure investigation, collision damage cost assessment, vehicle valuations and theft investigation, including recovered vehicle analysis and key interrogation.